-This is a character I experimented with a few years ago, please respond for improvements.
+This is a character I experimented with a few years ago.

 Billowing over the ground, my deep violet cape seems never to rest at a standstill, reflecting my every movement like ripples in a silent pond.
-Our eyes met, and for just a moment, her fear washes over me, and regretfully, so does my own guilt.
+Our eyes meet and for just a moment her fear washes over me and regretfully, so does my own guilt.
 I feel it festering in that small, weak part of my mind.
-In resistance, I bit my lip, finding strength in the small painful act, a momentary diversion, and settle my disillusioned thoughts.
+In resistance I bite my lip, finding strength in the small painful act, a momentary diversion, and settle my disillusioned thoughts.

-Silence prevails in the cell, and as I clear my thoughts, the empty darkness that engulfs the two of us seems to deepen.
-The power that I now call upon rises up within me.
-Varied feelings; a pleasant tingle accompanied by an uncomfortable prickling sensation, crawl up my arms, originating at my fingertips, and traversing my body until the power accumulates between my shoulder blades, aching to be set free.
+Silence prevails in the cell.
+As I clear my thoughts, the empty darkness engulfing the two of us seems to deepen.
+The power I now call upon rises up within me.
+Varied feelings; a pleasant tingle accompanied by an uncomfortable prickling sensation crawl up my arms, originating at my fingertips, and traversing my body until the power accumulates between my shoulder blades, aching to be set free.

-I step forward, and a foreboding peace settles in me.
+I step forward and a foreboding peace settles in me.
 Now, with the weak thoughts of guilt and pain locked away in the dark recesses of my mind, I am able to continue.
 I raise one hand in front of me, pause, and then proceed to allow the power to flow from my fingertips.
-It swirls around my figure, emanating a soft azure light, and appears to float gracefully, lightly catching on the rays of sunlight dotting the space.
+It swirls around my figure, emanating a soft azure light as it floats gracefully, lightly catching on rays of sunlight piercing the space.